HayleySummer/Qiskit_Hackathon_Europe/README.md

-# Beat the Quantum Machine:

 ![alt text](https://github.com/HayleySummer/Qiskit_Hackathon_Europe/blob/main/Hackathon.jpeg "Qiskit Hackathon")

+# Team Beat the Quantum Machine

 ## About the Project
 Games are an interesting test bed for artificial intelligence research, as they provide a self-contained environment with fixed rules.
 DeepBlue, Watson and AlphaGo are only a few examples of algorithms that were put through their paces in games before applying them to different problems.